opentracing/opentracing.io/content/guides/java/intro.md

 title: Guide to Java
 ---

-The Java OpenTracing API lives in https://github.com/opentracing/opentracing-java and closely follows the naming of the components as defined in the specification.
+The [OpenTracing Java API](https://github.com/opentracing/opentracing-java) lives and closely follows the naming of the components as defined in the specification.

 The repository contains four main artifacts:

 * `opentracing-api`: the main API.
 No dependencies.
 * `opentracing-noop`: no-op implementation of the interfaces of the main API, which, as the name implies, do nothing.
 Depends on `opentracing-api`.
 * `opentracing-mock`: mock layer for testing.
 Contains a **MockTracer** that simply saves the **Span**s to memory.
 Depends on `opentracing-api` and `opentracing.noop`.
-* `opentracing-util`: Utility classes, such as a global **Tracer** and a default implementation of **ScopeManager** based on thread-local storage.
+* `opentracing-util`: Utility classes, such as the **GlobalTracer** and a default implementation of **ScopeManager** based on thread-local storage.
 Depends on all the previous artifacts.

 An additional artifact exists for testing and trying out new features of the API, called `opentracing-testbed`, which can be used when developing the main API, but otherwise of no use for the OpenTracing consumers.